Updated March 20, 2019 – CFR Title 27, Part 5.

 Now, TTB administrators have come forward with a massive rewrite of Part 5 that has been on the agency’s schedule since 2013.
 While the TTB and its predecessors have made minor changes to Title 27 regulations over the years, this would be the most extensive re-write of Part 5 since the original regulations implementing the Federal Alcohol Act were enacted in 1935.

-The agency issued a Notice of Proposed Rulemaking in the Federal Register on November 26, and is accepting public comments on proposed changes through March 26, 2019.
+The agency issued a Notice of Proposed Rulemaking in the Federal Register on November 26, and has now extended its period for accepting public comments on proposed changes until June 26, 2019.
 While many of the proposed changes are so-called “housekeeping” aimed at incorporating current policy and industry practices into a simpler, more easily understood document, the agency has offered a number of proposals that could have a direct impact on distillers of all sizes while not covering changes sought by a growing number of distillers and consumers.

 The most controversial proposal so far asks whether an official definition should be created for “oak barrel” that would specify a “cylindrical oak drum of approximately 50 gallons capacity” and whether smaller barrels or non-cylindrical barrels should be “acceptable for storing distilled spirits.”
 This could have a direct impact on craft distillers, who often rely on barrels as small as five or ten gallons to mature their spirits.
 The impact could also be felt by distillers who use much larger ex-Sherry butts or Port wine pipes as “finishing” casks, since the TTB’s proposed language does not cover the use of barrels larger than 50 gallons.